Juan Bautista Alvarado: Tensions between Northern and Southern California

-During and after the Mexican-American War
+American conquest of California and later life

 On July 7, Commodore John D. Sloat occupied Monterey, declaring to the citizenry that the Mexican–American War had begun.
 Pico, Castro, and Alvarado set aside their differences to focus on the American threat, but by the end of August, Pico and Castro fled to Mexico, and Alvarado was captured.
 Following his release, Alvarado spent the remainder of the war on his estate in Monterey.

 After the war, Alvarado was offered the governorship but declined, instead retiring to his wife Martina's family estate at Rancho San Pablo in 1848.
 Alvarado did not participate in the California Gold Rush, instead concentrating his efforts on agriculture and business.
 He opened the Union Hotel on the rancho in 1860, but his businesses were mostly unsuccessful.
 After Martina's death in 1876, Alvarado wrote his Historia de California.
 He died on his ranch in 1882 and is buried at Saint Mary Cemetery in Oakland.

 Alvarado's adobe house, at the foot of Alvarado Street in downtown Monterey, survives as a California Historical Landmark.
 The former settlement of Alvarado (now part of Union City) was named after him, as was Alvarado Street in San Francisco's Noe Valley.
 Portions of the Rancho San Pablo adobe are incorporated into the current City of San Pablo government campus and Alvarado Park within Wildcat Canyon Regional Park is named in his honor.